AgeLastX/Projet_SOC/README.md

 This command is used to retrieve information about scheduled tasks.
 In the given script, it is used to check if a task with a specific name already exists.

 **Register-ScheduledTask:**
 This command is used to register a new scheduled task in the system.
-It supports various parameters, such as the action to be performed, the trigger, the user under which it should run, the task name, etc. The -Force option can be used to replace an existing task with the same name.
+It supports various parameters, such as the action to be performed, the trigger, the user under which it should run, the task name.

 ### task_memory.ps1
 This PowerShell script aims to schedule the execution of a script named "Memory_dump.ps1" located at "C:\Scripts" to run once at 9 AM, with a repetition every hour, over a period of 999 days.